 Modern technology makes audio and video recording of dialogue and behaviour extremely easy.
-There have been many recent examples in the general media where supposedly private or personal material has been brought into the public domain, causing considerable distress and problems for those involved.1,2
+There have been many examples in the general media and on social media where supposedly private or personal material has been brought into the public domain, causing considerable distress and problems for those involved.1,2

 Increasingly, Medical Protection is being contacted by members who seek advice in circumstances where recordings have been made or are proposed in clinical settings.
 Managing the situation depends greatly on who is intending to make the recording, how this is done, and for what purpose.
 We will look at a range of scenarios below:

 A patient asks to make an audio or video recording